Spit roasted small and mid-sized fish in Thailand

-Fish longer than about 20 cm and not having a snake-like shape, are typically spit-roasted in Thailand.
+Fish longer than about 20 cm and not having a snake-like shape are typically spit-roasted in Thailand.
 As seen in the photos below, these are mainly Pla Dabian (Barbonymus gonionotus), Pla Chon (Channa striata), and Pla Sawai (Pangasianodon hypophthalmus) but also many other species.
-There is a wide range of distribution of these fish throughout South-East Asia and they are nowhere rare or threatened in its occurrence.
+There is a wide range of distribution of these fish throughout Southeast Asia, and they are nowhere rare or threatened by their occurrence.

 Traditional Thai eating habits

 They mainly lived – and still are living – from rice, fish, vegetables, and spices.
-This allowed a comfortable life, as rice could be grown and harvested three times a year, fish were and are abundant, vegetables are growing wild (e.g.: Swamp Morning Glory – Ipomoea aquatica and many others) and spices are easy to cultivate (e.g.: Bird’s Eye Chilli – Capsicum annuum, Lesser Galangal – Alpinia officinarum, Kaffir lime leaves – Citrus hystrix).
+This allowed a comfortable life, as rice could be grown and harvested three times a year.
+Fish were and are abundant, vegetables were growing wild (e.g., Swamp Morning Glory – Ipomoea aquatica and many others), and spices were easy to cultivate (e.g., Bird’s Eye Chilli – Capsicum annuum, Lesser Galangal – Alpinia officinarum, Kaffir lime leaves – Citrus hystrix).
 There is also a close link between rice and fish, as fish fingerlings were introduced into the rice fields after planting and harvested at the same time as rice was harvested.
 So, rice and fish were always available together, and vegetables and spices anytime.

-This eating habit even led to the synonym of ‘Eating’ with ‘Eating rice’ in the Thai language.
-When asking a Thai friend to go for lunch (you very seldom go eating alone) – you just ask ‘Pai gin khao?’
+This eating habit even led to the synonym of ‘Eating’ with ‘Eating rice’ in Thai.
+When asking a Thai friend to go for lunch (you seldom eat alone) – you ask, ‘Pai gin khao?’
 (Are we going to eat rice? – even if you head for noodle soup or steak).

-Fish and fishing are a very important part of Thai culture, and are best socially enjoyed in a community of like-minded people.
-Going fishing together and cooking the harvest directly at the site is the epitome of Thai rural happiness.
+Fish and fishing are essential parts of Thai culture.
+They are best enjoyed socially in a community of like-minded people.
+Going fishing together and cooking the catch directly at the site epitomizes Thai rural happiness.

 How Thais like to prepare fish for outdoor cooking

-Caught fish are preferably either cooked in a soup, fried in oil, or spit-roasted over a fire.
-Outdoors, grilling on spits is the most convenient way of preparing fish.
-As in all hot climates, many fish contain quite often worms or parasites within their flesh.
-Thais are never eating fish raw and always cook, fry, or grill it thoroughly.
+Caught fish are preferably cooked in a soup, fried in oil, or spit-roasted over a fire.
+Grilling on spits outdoors is the most convenient way of preparing fish.
+As in all hot climates, many fish often contain worms or parasites within their flesh.
+Thais never eat raw fish and always cook, fry, or grill it thoroughly.
 Thicker areas of meat will be cut sideward into the body for even frying or grilling.

-It is not common to gut even bigger fish before grilling; the only preparation is rough scaling, removing the gills, and washing.
-Scaling is not necessary before grilling, as by the heat of the fire, the scales will stick out like on a hedgehog and can be easily stripped before eating.
-Most parts of the cooked fish, as well as guts, eggs, and milk, are eaten by the locals.
+It is uncommon to gut even bigger fish before grilling.
+The only preparation is rough scaling, removing the gills, and washing.
+Scaling is unnecessary before grilling, as the heat of the fire will cause the scales to stick out like on a hedgehog.
+They can be easily stripped before eating.
+The locals eat most of the cooked fish, guts, eggs, and milk.

 Lessons learned on Thai fish preparation habits for outdoor cooking